Battle of Badli-ki-Serai: Results

-The battle had exposed the rebel weaknesses, the most damaging of which was their lack of competent leaders.
+The battle had exposed the rebels' weaknesses, the most damaging of which was their lack of competent leaders.
 Bahadur Shah had nominated his son Mirza Mughal as commander-in-chief of his army, but the sepoys treated him and the King disrespectfully.
 Mirza Mughal was preoccupied with the administration of Delhi, and showed himself to be most unwilling to lead a force to attack Meerut or confront Barnard.
 He had not been present at the battle, and later issued a rather fatuous statement that "...as a castle in the game of chess, he was firmly seated beyond all fear of check being given."

 The sepoys' officers had attained rank by seniority only and none of them proved to be gifted generals, as opposed to platoon commanders.
 At Badli-ki-Serai they deployed no forces to protect against outflanking moves and left themselves no reserves.
 The sepoys refused to use the Enfield rifle (for which they lacked ammunition in any case), and were forced to use the Brown Bess, which was far less accurate than the Enfield rifle (some of the British units at Badli-ki-Serai also had the Brown Bess, but its short range and inaccuracy hampered the defenders more than the attackers).